Cobit19NWU/Cobit-19/README.md

 The COBIT-19 solution as developed by the honors class of 2022 can be found [here](https://assessmentcenterza.azurewebsites.net/) for your reference.

- Use the following credentials to login.
+ Use the following credentials to login:

  ```Username: Admin@COBIT19.com ```